PromQL Quick Start¶

 Comparing Current Data with Historical Data¶

-The following query returns points where the current GC overhead exceeds 1.5 times the GC overhead one hour ago.
+The following query will return points where the current GC overhead is more than 1.5 times the GC overhead from one hour ago:

 Calculating Rates¶